asyarb/HDSupport-Docs/content/blog/getting-started/index.md

 These docs assume familiarity with the above technologies in addition to **Git**.
 If you plan to continue development or add features to **HDSupport**, it is highly recommended that you become familiar with all of the above before starting.

-> #### What if I don't want to use React or SCSS?
+> #### What if I don't want to use React?
 >
-> It is not technically a requirement to utilize React or SCSS.
-Additional pages can be added via standalone PHP/HTML and normal CSS files if you prefer.
+> You don't have to!
+It's technically not a requirement to utilize React.
+You can extend HDSupport using any frontend tooling that you prefer, even standalone static PHP/HTML + CSS files.
 However, keep in mind you would lose the benefit SPAs provide such as client-side routing, state management, scoped CSS selectors, and many others.

 </section>